sophAi/arch_2013/stories/cv.rst

 *Tools for Diffusion Theory (C/C++)*

-The Dtools helps researchers to reduce the tedious preparation of the diffusion theory calculation.
+The D-tools helps reducing the tedious preparation of the diffusion theory calculation.
 This is one topic of my Ph.D thesis collaborated with Dr. Arnaldo Rapallo.

 `TCOM`_
 ~~~~~~~~~

 *Vector Autocorrelation Function with MPICH (MPICH/Fortran)*

-I designed TCOM [`1`_, `2`_, `4`_, `5`_] to generate the vector autocorrelation function for diffusion theory.
-Later, I wrote CLVAF with GPGPU implemented.
+The TCOM [`1`_, `2`_, `4`_, `5`_] is an MPICH version of vector autocorrelation calculation.
+Later, I wrote CL-VAF with GPGPU implemented.

-I also use matlab and python for light-weight computation.  in charge of construction and maintenance of PC clusters and web/mail servers in `Prof. San-Kiong Lai's Lab <http://www.phy.ncu.edu.tw/~cplx/index.html>`_.
+I also use matlab and python for light-weight computation and figure organization.

 ___________________________________________

 OTHER INFORMATION
 -----------------------

-Constructor and maintainer of PC clusters and mail/web servers in `Prof. San-Kiong Lai's Lab <http://www.phy.ncu.edu.tw/~cplx/index.html>`_.
+Constructor and maintainer of PC clusters (Linux/Unix) and mail/subversion (SVN/Git) system in `Prof. San-Kiong Lai's Lab <http://www.phy.ncu.edu.tw/~cplx/index.html>`_.

 `Best Team Presentation Award <../../arch_2013/files_2013/cv/hope_award.jpg>`_, `4th Hope Meeting <http://www.jsps.go.jp/english/e-hope/gaiyou4.html>`_, 2012, Japan.